RizkyWellyanto/cs431/Slides-review.md

     * **period** not changed.
     * still local to this task: analysis of other tasks not changed.

+When the periods are harmonic, the utilization bound of all `U(n)` becomes 1.

 # Lec 19

 ## Modeling Blocking time in RM